hs05888/input-Form-CS370/README.md

 Criteria:
 name: only alpha characters allowed;
 email: the characater '@' must be included;
-password: Must be 8 in length
-confirm password: passwords must match
+password: Must be 8 in length; confirm password: passwords must match;

 Once the user presses submit; The data entry will be added to an xml file;
 The user can press submit many times and add many data entries.